riboflavin/website-1/docs/realm/content/api-docs/openapi-extensions/x-trait-tag.md

 ## Examples

-Consider an OpenAPI description where operations that return collections are tagged "Collection" in addition to their section tags.
-The following example marks the Collection tag as a trait.
-This displays the tag's heading and description without repeating the endpoints in that section:
+For an OpenAPI description where the operations that return collections are tagged "Collection" in addition to their section/navigation tags, the following example marks the Collection tag as a trait, so that its heading and description are still shown to the user, but endpoints are not repeated there:

 ```yaml
 openapi: 3.1.0